 A number of TDCSs can be found for a cluster-tree WSN, but we are interested in a feasible TDCS ensuring that each data flow "deterministically" meets its e2e deadlines.
-The key idea is to formulate the problem of finding a feasible TDCS as a cyclic extension of the Resource Constrained Project Scheduling with Temporal Constraints (RCPS/TC) problem [18] so that the users are not restricted to a particular implementation but they can make a similar extension to any of the algorithms solving this problem.
-The performance evaluation showed that the problems with dozens of tasks can be solved using an Integer Linear Programming (ILP) algorithm.
+The key idea is to formulate the problem of finding a feasible TDCS as a cyclic extension of the Resource Constrained Project Scheduling with Temporal Constraints (RCPS/TC) problem [20] so that the users are not restricted to a particular implementation but they can make a similar extension to any of the algorithms solving this problem.
+In [3], we have used an Integer Linear Programming (ILP) formulation to solve the cyclic extension of RCPS/TC problem.

 Since wireless nodes are usually battery-powered, the objective is to minimize the energy consumption of the nodes by maximizing the TDCS period, corresponding to BI, while avoiding possible inter-cluster collisions (i.e. resource requirements) and meeting all data flows' endto-end deadlines (i.e. temporal requirements).
 Note that to minimize the energy consumption of nodes, the lowest duty-cycles must be chosen (IEEE 802.15.4 supports duty-cycles under 1%).
 All clusters have equal BI, defined by BO, but various SD, defined by SO, (i.e. various duty-cycle) to ensure efficient bandwidth utilization.
 The BI should be set as long as possible to minimize clusters' duty-cycle and, consequently, to minimize the energy consumption of the nodes.
 As a result, the cluster's inactive portion is extended, and the nodes may stay in the low power mode longer to save energy.
 On the other hand, low duty-cycles enlarge the end-to-end delays.
-Hence, energy consumption is in contrast to the fast response of a WSN, therefore we are interested in finding the TDCS minimizing the duty-cycles while respecting all of the required data flows' e2e deadlines.
+Hence, energy consumption is in contrast to the fast response of a WSN, therefore we are interested in finding the TDCS minimazing the duty-cycles while respecting all of the required data flows' e2e deadlines.

 Hence, the TDCS algorithm is called iteratively starting from the minimum BI up to the maximum BI.
-The maximum BI, given by BO{max} in Eq.
-(1), is equal to or shorter than the shortest req_period among all of the data flows.
-The minimum BI, given by BO{min} , is equal to or longer than the duration of all clusters' SDs when assuming that non-interfering clusters overlap.
-If a feasible TDCS is found for a given BI, BO is increased by 1 and the TDCS algorithm is called once again with new BI.
-This procedure is repeated until $BO = BO{max}$ or a feasible TDCS is not found.
-Then, the last feasible TDCS meets all the resource and temporal requirements while minimizing the energy consumption of the nodes.
+The maximum BI, given by $BO{max}$ in Eq.
+(1), is equal to or shorter than the shortest req\period among all of the data flows.
+The minimum BI, given by $BO{min}$ , is equal to or longer than the duration of all clusters' SDs when assuming that non-interfering clusters overlap.
+If a feasible TDCS is found for a given BI, BO is increased by 1 and the TDCS algorithm is called once again with new